MostlyAbsent/weather/README.md

 I'm going to make this in clojure.
 I like it a lot for etl.

+In thinking about it when it comes to deployment I don't think this needs to be part of the active build, I can just pop a jar into the weather-app repo and let it do it's thing.

 # Web router

 The selection of create-t3-app should make my router un-needed.